Techmonkeys-se/deploy-k8s/README.md

 ------------
 - A deploy server with RHEL 8+ with ansible installed
 - User with ssh-keys and ssh-key access to all nodes as root user.
-- All nodes need atleast 2cpu 4gig ram (bare minimun)
+- All nodes need atleast 2cpu 4gig ram (bare minimum)

 These playbooks are only tested and written to be run as root directly towards the remote server.